StarwarsUniverse89/pr-pilot/docs/source/how_it_works.md

 # How it works

 **PR Pilot** behaves like any other user on GitHub.
-It reads and writes to issues and PRs, and communicates with you through comments.
+It reads and writes to issues and PRs and can interact with your code.

+For now, you interact with it using a `/pilot` command in Github issue comments.
+In the future, you will be able to trigger tasks via the API or other integrations.

 ## First: Let's set expectations